socraticDevBlog/eng_blog/src/pages/posts/053-neuromancer_part_1_1.md

 Back to the loft, Case connects to Dixie Flatline.
 He notices the construct doesn't have any short term memory.
 It is a ROM.
 It is a finite collection of memories.
 Dixie was Case's mentor when he started his career.
-His memories are useful to Case to learn new informations about the Matrix... and Armitage.
+His memories are useful to Case to learn new informations about the Matrix and Armitage.

 > "Read Only Memory.
 A type of computer storage that is more or less
 > unchangeable.
 The construct of Dixie, for example, is ROM—his personality is